 Certain characteristics are common in a person with MSP, including:

-May suffer from Munchausen syndrome (a related disorder in which a person repeatedly acts as if he or she has a physical or mental illness when he or she is not really sick)
+- May suffer from Munchausen syndrome (a related disorder in which a person repeatedly acts as if they have a physical or mental illness when they are not really sick)

 Other possible warning signs of MSP include:

-Worsening of the child's symptoms generally is reported by the mother and is not witnessed by the hospital staff.
+- Worsening of the child's symptoms generally is reported by the parent and is not witnessed by the hospital staff.